 This is not how it’s supposed to work.
 My knight was at home in bed while I was coming to his rescue.
 If I wanted a fairy tale I would have to go get it apparently.

 We took a cab back to his hotel.
 The ride over felt like an eternity.
 I was a little kid all over again asking are we there yet over and over.
 I practically leapt out of the taxi when we arrived.
 I had to tell myself to calm down.
 It was just a guy after all.
 An extremely, good looking, guy.
 You got this girl.
 Keep it together.
 The elevator arrived at their floor, I had to stop myself from rushing them.
 We tiptoed into the room, the lights were out.
 Then I saw him.
 He was half under the covers, one arm dangling over the side of the bed, a tattooed arm that I had not seen earlier.
 Suddenly the other guy jumped onto the bed and said “hey buddy!
 I got a present for ya!”
 He groaned as he awoke.
 Probably not the best way to wake up.
 Stretching, his eyes scanned the room, he got up, no shirt. ohmygodohmygod.
-What a view.
-If their was an ounce of fat on him I couldnt find it. i told myself id start hitting the dance room again next week.
+What a view. i told myself id start hitting the dance room again next week.
 I averted my eyes, My blush must have painfully obvious.
 I sat on the coach, kicking my heels off, finally.
 He walked to the bathroom without a word.
 The two drunks started chatting away about the fights from earlier.
 I had little input, it was all Greek to me.
 He came out of the bathroom, toothbrush in hand, brushing away absent-mindedly.
-He asked his buddy how the night was.
-My cousin and the friend talked enthusiastically, telling him all about the after party and how a fight had broken out between two famous fighters, I had been touching up my makeup.
+He asked his buddy how the night went.
+They talked enthusiastically, telling him all about the after party and how a fight had broken out between two famous fighters, I had been touching up my makeup, missing the whole thing.
 He excused himself and went back to the bathroom.
 Well hello to you too, I thought.